 Try these 15 simple to make yard games and outdoor activities for kids to keep them busy all summer long.
 Each of these simple DIY outdoor activities can be made with items you have at home or picked up at Dollar Tree.

-Cheap yard games and water activities to get your kids outside.
-Stop hearing kids say I’m Bored and be ready for some family fun!
+Learn how to make cheap yard games and water activities to get your kids outside.
+Stop hearing kids say I’m Bored and be ready for some family fun this summer!

 Did you know you can order Dollar Tree items online and get free shipping to your local store?
 Love this!